nvolungis/videoplayer1/readme.md

 It would be nice to expose a more thought out interface for the VideoObject instance returned by the embedvideo function.
 Adding play, pause, stop, and volume would be at the top of the list so another program could control the player.
 Adding destroy methods to all my objects would also be a huge win for people embedding in SPAs.

 I could also do a better job of validating the required arguments.
 If an invalid container id is supplied the player will just error out.
 Same goes for the src – if the browser can't play the supplied video the player doesn't error out gracefully.

+The buffer progress bar width reflects the largest buffer.end(n) value found.
+I initially tried aggregating all the buffer timeRange objects attached to the video tag, but that didn't give me the desired behavior.
+Given more time I'd look more into how to make this more accurate.

 If you check out the heat map (and you should!) you may see some vertical white lines dispersed throughout.
 These come from pixel rounding.
 If you resize the browser you will see that they go away and return in different, random locations.
 If I were to build something like this for real, I'd probably visualize that data with D3 to canvas or some other canvas based solution.